koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - Departments see each other as foes instead of allies, blaming each other

 ## Chapter 4
-It is a new day and Bill is in his office at 7:30 a.m.
-He sees an email from Sarah putting pressure on him where Sarah reminds Bill that Phoenix Project is most important and he is not supposed to be holding releases back.
-She invites him to an emergency meeting at 10:00 a.m.
+It is a new day and Bill is in office to see an email from Sarah putting pressure on him, inviting him to an emergency meeting.
 Bill and Wes gets into a phone call where Wes comments about the e-mail

 > I'm pretty sure it's about Brent not finishing up that configuration work for the Phoenix developers.
 Everyone is chasing their tails because the developers can't actually tell us what the test environment should look like.
 We're doing our best, but every time we deliver something, they tell us we did it wrong.

-At 10:00 a.m.
-Bill goes to the meeting to see that pretty much everyone is there in the meeting, including Steve.
+Sarah takes the lead in the meeting

 > First on our agenda is Phoenix.
 To refresh your memory, last week there were twelve tasks in the critical path of Phoenix Phase 1.
 Only three of those tasks were completed.

 Steve asks for an explanation from Bill for this, to which Bill responds

-> The critical resource in question is Brent, who has been one hundred percent utilized helping to recover from the payroll failure, which we all know about.
-This was a totally unforeseen emergency but obviously one that we had to handle.
+> The critical resource in question is Brent, who has been one hundred percent utilized helping to recover from the payroll failure.
+This was an emergency but one that we had to handle.
 Everyone knows how important Phoenix is, and we are doing everything we can to make sure Brent can stay focused.

 Sarah puts pressure on Bill and Chris during the meeting, expecting to get an answer to the question